Financial Aid Process

 Use the net price calculator to see what freshman merit scholarship you may be eligible for.
 Please note that merit scholarships are only awarded upon acceptance to Concordia which requires an official high school transcript and test score.
 If you are a transfer and want to know what merit scholarship you qualify for please send an email to email@example.com or call us at 800-535-5494.

 The FAFSA serves as the official application for institutional and federal need-based financial aid.
 Based upon a thorough review of the FAFSA, Concordia will calculate the student's financial need and then determine the student's need-based financial aid.
-A FAFSA tutorial video for students is available online.

 Financial Resources Available to Full-time Undergraduate Students